 On our nation’s college campuses, sexual harassment is considered to be a form of sex discrimination that is prohibited by Title IX of the Education Amendments of 1972, a federal law that prohibits discrimination on the basis of sex in educational programs that receive federal funding.
 Because almost all colleges and universities receive funds through student loan programs or for research grants, virtually every college and university nationwide is required to follow it.

-That means that colleges and universities have both a moral and a legal duty to effectively respond to all accusations of sexual harassment that, if true, would fit the definition of sexual harassment.
-As with many other crimes or offenses, not everything that people might colloquially refer to as “sexual harassment” actually fits the legal definition of the term, and may actually be expressive conduct or speech protected by the Constitution.
+That means that colleges and universities have both a moral and a legal duty to effectively respond to all accusations of sexual harassment that, if true, would fit the legal definition of sexual harassment.
+As with many other crimes or offenses, not everything that people might colloquially refer to as “sexual harassment” actually fits the legal definition of the term, and much of it actually is expressive conduct or speech protected by the Constitution.
 So when colleges and universities respond to sexual harassment, they must do it without trampling on student and faculty members’ expressive rights.

 Thankfully, the Supreme Court of the United States has provided a clear standard for student-on-student harassment that simultaneously prohibits harassment and protects speech.
 In Davis v.
 Monroe County Board of Education, 526 U.S. 629, 633 (1999), the Court determined that sexual harassment in the educational context is targeted, discriminatory conduct

 that is so severe, pervasive, and objectively offensive, and that so undermines and detracts from the victims’ educational experience, that the victim-students are effectively denied equal access to an institution’s resources and opportunities.